-At the time when my site got hacked, I had no clue how to get this issue sorted.
-I wanted to get to the root of the problem and safely recover my website with minimal effort.
+At the time, I had no clue how to get this issue sorted out.
+I wanted to get to the root of the problem and safely recover my website with minimal time and effort.

 This was the script after decryption:

-A virus in my windows machine stole my FTP login credentials from the FTP client, FileZilla.
 Malicious scripts were used to remotely infect my website using the FTP details.
-I downloaded the copy of wordpress installed on my server to my local computer and compared it with a fresh copy of wordpress.
-To my horror, I discovered that there was an unknown script attached at the top of few php pages in WordPress application.
+I downloaded a copy of the WordPress installed on my server to my local computer and compared it with a fresh copy of WordPress.
+To my horror, I discovered that there was an unknown script attached at the top few php pages in my WordPress application.

-I manually removed the scripts from the files and FTPed the files back to the server.
-Typically the php files with execute permission are infected.
-Especially the plugin and theme php files are targeted first.
+- I manually removed the scripts from the files and FTPed the files back to the server.

-Keep in mind that sometimes, when hackers have obtained FTP access to a website, they will leave behind “backdoors” which allow them to re-infect the website after you’ve changed all FTP passwords and removed their virus from your PC.
-So be sure to remove all the viruses from your PC.
+Sometimes when hackers have obtained FTP access to a website, they will leave behind “backdoors” which allow them to re-infect the website after you’ve changed all FTP passwords and removed their virus from your computer.

 Steps to recover hacked WordPress blog:

-- Even changed my primary email’s password (to be on the safer side)
+- Even changed my primary email’s password (to be on the safe side).

-- Manually removed the malicious scripts from php files.
+- Manually removed the malicious scripts from the php files.

-Tips to prevent your WordPress from getting hacked:
+Tips to prevent your WordPress blog from getting hacked:

-- Do not save your login credentials in the FTP client.
+- Do not save your login credentials on the FTP client.

-- From time to time, keep changing the passwords of your wordpress admin, FTP and hosting account.
+- From time to time, keep changing the passwords of your WordPress admin, FTP, and hosting accounts.

-- Use strong passwords for all your accounts, avoid common passwords.
+- Use strong passwords for all your accounts and avoid common passwords.

-- If possible use Linux operating system to FTP (to decrease chances of viruses).
+- If possible, use a Linux operating system to FTP (to decrease the chances of viruses).

 - Be careful when you install free plugins and themes.

-Please note that if your blog gets hacked, the symptoms and the causes may be different from what had happened to my website.
+Please note: If your blog gets hacked, the symptoms and the causes may be different from what happened to my website.

 How to recover a hacked WordPress blog:

-- Post the details of symptoms to the WordPress Community, if you notice any suspicious activities happening in your blog
+- Post the details of the symptoms in the WordPress community.

-- If you decide to clean it up yourself, there is a good list of steps to take, in an article at WordPress.org Codex.
+- If you decide to clean it up yourself, follow this article at the WordPress.org codex.

-I hope that this story of my blog getting hacked helps you avoid few mistakes which could otherwise cost a huge loss to your blog.
+I hope that this story of my blog getting hacked helps you avoid the same mistakes which could potentially lead to serious damaging of your WordPress blog.

-Have you or your friends ever faced such situation?
-Do let us know your thoughts and what steps do you take to prevent WordPress hacking?
+Have you or your friends ever faced such situations?
+Do let us know your thoughts and what steps you take to prevent WordPress hackings.